4U6U57/wsl-open/DESIGN.md

   usage copying recursively, and because there is not much use opening a directory whose changes will not be reflected in the original.

+The `wslpath` utility has made a large part of this script, particularly the path translation logic and copying functionality, unnecessary.
+However, it is still kept around for backwards compatibility.

 ### Hooking into `xdg-open`

 The script creates/modifies two different configuration files, which allows it